9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 1. Check out online portals

 Online portals and apps are one of the most convenient ways to look up property values.
-Websites like Zillow, Redfin, Trulia, and Realtor.com are some of the many real estate portals that will present a value estimate when you search for an address.
+Websites like Zillow, Redfin, Trulia, and Realtor.com are some real estate portals that present a value estimate when you search for an address.

 “These services only look at the data they have.
 If it’s inaccurate data, it will reflect an inaccurate estimate of your property value.
 The algorithms do not take into consideration any updates, the quality of materials, or improvements, like an appraisal or a comparative market analysis (CMA) by an agent will.”